vllab-cau/vllab-cau.github.io/_pages/cv.md

 Education
 ======
 * B.S. in the Electrical and Electronics Engineering at Chung-Ang University, 2011
-* M.S. in the Electrical Engineering and Computer Science at Seoul National University, 2013 (\textit{Best Paper Award})
+* M.S. in the Electrical Engineering and Computer Science at Seoul National University, 2013 (Best Paper Award)
 * Ph.D in the Electrical Engineering and Computer Science at Seoul National University, 2017 (Best Paper Award)

 Work experience